yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Codelab.md

 </div>

-In this code lab, you build a Todo application using Yeoman and AngularJS.
-The sample app provides a brief look at some Yeoman, Grunt and Bower features.
+In this code lab, you build a fully functional application using [Yeoman](http://yeoman.io) and [AngularJS](http://angularjs.org).
+The sample app provides a brief look at some Yeoman, [Grunt](http://gruntjs.com) and [Bower](http://bower.io) features.
 This code lab assumes that you have some programming experience.

 ## Meet Yeoman